 Earth Monument of Florida by Alan Sonfist

-This spring, as a part of Stetson's Artists and Lecturers Series, the Gillespie Museum and the Hand Art Center are co-hosting the pioneering land artist Alan Sonfist, who will explore some of these environmental transitions in a joint exhibit entitled "Earth Pandemic."
+In spring 2021, as a part of Stetson's Artists and Lecturers Series, the Gillespie Museum and the Hand Art Center co-hosted the pioneering land artist Alan Sonfist, who explored some of these environmental transitions in a joint exhibit entitled "Earth Pandemic."

 "The Earth Pandemic exhibits provide an awareness of our existence on the planet," explains Sonfist.
 “We have to create a balance on Earth as a species in order to survive, because if we don’t respect the environment, we’ll disappear.”

-From March 2-31, the Gillespie Museum will display Alan Sonfist's Earth Monument of Florida, a remarkable creation revealing glimpses of the state's geological history through an assemblage of actual rock samples taken from the substrate of the peninsula.
-The installation is a part of Sonfist's landmark stone sculpture series “Corings: 1971-2012,” based on the geology of urban landscapes.
-The artwork features geological block cores collected from zero to 150 feet below the earth's surface, from Tampa Bay east to the Atlantic, which provide Sonfist's medium in this unique compositional sculpture.
+From March 2-May 7, 2021, the Gillespie Museum displayed Alan Sonfist's Earth Monument of Florida, a remarkable creation revealing glimpses of the state's geological history through an assemblage of actual rock samples taken from the substrate of the peninsula.
+The installation was a part of Sonfist's landmark stone sculpture series “Corings: 1971-2012,” based on the geology of urban landscapes.
+The artwork featured geological block cores collected from zero to 150 feet below the earth's surface, from Tampa Bay east to the Atlantic, which provided Sonfist's medium in this unique compositional sculpture.
+The museum gallery will be open through May 7—following Safer Stetson protocols—for limited in-person viewing, Wednesdays & Thursdays 1-4 p.m., Fridays 10 a.m.-1 p.m.

 From Alan Sonfist's larger "Corings" series: "Earth Monument of Chicago," "Hidden Secrets of New York," and "Earth Monument of Atlanta"